squatboy/browser-use-vnc/README.md

 cd browser-use-vnc/
 ```

-### 2. Prepare Agent Files
+### 2. Prepare `.env` Files and Agent Script

-Place the following files inside the `agent/` directory:
+- `agent/.env`: Write the LLM API KEY to be used by Browser-Use

-- `.env`: Your LLM API key and other environment variables for browser-use
+- Browser-Use agent script file: `agent/agent.py`
-- `agent.py`: Your browser-use agent script
+- Root `.env`: Specify `PUBLIC_HOST=<Server public IP or domain>` (used by the orchestrator to generate the noVNC access URL)

-> These files will be automatically loaded by Docker Compose to configure and run the agent container.
+> These files are automatically loaded by Docker Compose to configure and run the agent container.

 ### 3. Run the FastAPI Orchestrator

-Start the orchestrator service which manages session creation:
+Start the orchestrator service that manages session creation:

 ```bash
 uvicorn app_orchestrator:app --host 0.0.0.0 --port 8000